MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 This component is configured using the [bandwidth service](https://azure.microsoft.com/pricing/details/bandwidth/).

-To add and set up a bandwidth service estimate:
+To get a bandwidth service estimate:

-* Scroll to the top of the page, in the search products box, type in “bandwidth.”
+* Scroll to the top of the page
+* Type in “bandwidth” in the search box
-* Select the Bandwidth product.
+* Select the Bandwidth product widget
-* Scroll down to the Bandwidth component of the estimate.
+* Scroll down to the Bandwidth component of the estimate
-* Select a data transfer type.
+* Select a data transfer type
-* Select a source region.
+* Select a source region
-* Select a destination region.
+* Select a destination region
-* Enter the estimated amount of outbound data (in GB).
+* Enter the estimated amount of outbound data in GB

 > [!NOTE]
 > Select the same region where logs are generated to avoid cross region cost and reduce latency.
 There’s no data transfer cost between Azure services deployed in the same region.